 - Available hardware/connectivity: what IT hardware do you have to hand and is your internet connection fast and reliable?

 - Support: are you relatively tech savvy or will you require assistance?

-Decide on the features you require
+Decide on the payroll system features you require

 Payroll software comes in many different shapes and sizes with most taking a modular approach to the features they offer.

 To narrow your shortlist even further, consider the functionality you require.
 Here are some of the most common:

 - RTI integration.
 Real Time Information is now required by HMRC for payroll.
 Any system you choose should have this capability.

 - Automation.
 If your payroll rarely changes, the ability to set automated rules and scheduled payments is a must.

 - Real-time calculation.
 Find out exactly what each employee is being paid (and how they're being paid) at any given time.

 - Customisable pay rules.
 If you regularly pay bonuses, commission or overtime, you'll need a system that can be flexible and handle pay differentials.